SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

     1. Select Azure ACS as the authentication system.
 (Your SharePoint Add-in uses this system if it accesses SharePoint.
 It does not use this system when it accesses SAP Gateway for Microsoft.)
 Select **Finish**.

 1. After the project is created, you are prompted to sign in to the Office 365 account.
 Use the credentials of an account administrator; for example `Bob@<O365_domain>.onmicrosoft.com`.
 1. There are two projects in the Visual Studio solution: the SharePoint Add-in proper project and an ASP.NET web forms project.
-Add the **Active Directory Authentication Library** (ADAL) package to the ASP.NET project with these steps:
+Add the **Microsoft Authentication Library** (MSAL) package to the ASP.NET project with these steps:

     1. Right-click the **References** folder in the ASP.NET project (named **SAP2SharePointWeb** in the continuing example), and select **Manage NuGet Packages**.
     1. In the dialog that opens, select **Online** on the left.
 Enter **Microsoft.IdentityModel.Clients.ActiveDirectory** in the search box.
-    1. When the ADAL library appears in the search results, select the **Install** button, and accept the license when prompted.
+    1. When the MSAL library appears in the search results, select the **Install** button, and accept the license when prompted.

 1. Add the Json.net package to the ASP.NET project with these steps: